negbook/FlowDetector/README.md

 FlowCheckDelete(name)                     --waste the detector

-FlowOnInitialise(name,thefirstValue)      --when the value is from undefined to a value FlowOnSame(name)                          --when the newervalue is the same from oldervalue FlowOnChange(name,fromValue,toValue)      --when the value become a new value
+FlowOnInitialise(name,thefirstValue)      --when the value is from undefined to a newervalue FlowOnSame(name)                          --when the newervalue is the same from oldervalue FlowOnChange(name,fromValue,toValue)      --when the oldervalue become a new value
 ```